daviddwlee84/RaspPi-Cluster/README.md

 * [X] Expand to support any other Debian/Unix system
 * [X] Better switch between multiple configuration files for multi-server
     * Use *.yaml
+* Deal with PySpark and Jupyter Notebook problem
 * More friendly Document
 * Hadoop utility function introduction
 * Dynamic Configure based on different hardware and maybe GUI and save multiple settings